 Trade Hair Growth Supplements for Healthy Fats

 Sure, you can easily pop a hair growth supplement, but honestly, the word's still out on whether or not they're an effective way to help your hair grow faster.
-Plus, they can contain unnecessary large amounts of minerals and vitamins (ahem, biotin) which can actually wreak havoc in other ways (ahem, breakouts).
-Thus, eating your way to longer hair is actually a smarter, nutritionist-approved way to make your hair grow faster.
+Plus, they can contain unnecessary large amounts of minerals and vitamins (ahem, biotin), which can actually wreak havoc in other ways (ahem, breakouts).
+For this reason, eating your way to longer hair is actually a smarter, nutritionist-approved way to make your hair grow faster.
 Vitamins and minerals occurring naturally in foods are easier for your body to utilize, and they'll naturally deliver a healthier ratio of nutrients—just the way Mother Nature intended.

-According to holistic nutritionist and founder of Kore Kitchen Meryl Pritchard, getting plenty of healthy fats like omega-3s can jump-start hair growth.
+According to Pritchard, getting plenty of healthy fats like omega-3s can jump-start hair growth.
 "Healthy fats are essential to hair health since our bodies can't produce omega-3 fatty acids on their own.
 Therefore, it's important to get these fats through our diet," she says.
-"They nourish hair follicles to give strands that strong, shiny, lustrous glow like in the Pantene Pro-V commercials."
-Tempting, right?
+"They nourish hair follicles to give strands that strong, shiny, lustrous glow."

 Limit Heat Styling to Keep Your Hair Healthy

 You probably know this already, but any hairstylist will tell you the most obvious way to help your hair grow faster is to ditch your routine of hot tools.
-(Sad, we know.)
-Too much heat will result in dry, brittle hair that easily breaks, resulting in little to no length gains, so try to let your strands dry au naturel after showering or pulling yourself out of the water.
+(Sad, we know).
+"Blow dryers and styling irons can certainly damage your hair by making it dry and brittle, which can lead to breakage and shorter hair length," advises Bauman.
+"If you’re trying to grow your hair, I recommend air-drying your hair and avoiding any heat tools.
+If you do use a heat tool, I suggest using a heat-protectant spray."
 We're partial to this brilliant spray from IGK which, true to its name, speeds up air-dry time, nixes the need for a hair dryer, and imparts lustrous hydration to boot.